-Key issues raised at the Gold Coast Local Level Alliance are listed below, issues were identified, what's working well and what can be improved for all the category and topics:
+Key issues raised at the Gold Coast Local Level Alliance are listed below:

-- long -term counselling - men's behaviour change waitlist - southern services - Local GPs advocating for funding in the northern corridor for DV.
-GP indicated they have had a large client base that is seeking psychological support for DV given the recent DV tragedies. - Some GCPHN commissioned providers have indicated they have seen an increase of clients with family and/or domestic violence presentations to services. - Noticeable increase in crisis calls and walk-ins specifically pertaining to women fleeing DV situations, seeking immediate support. - Lacking safe accommodation for women, children's and their pets which is often a factor influencing someone to stay in this situation. - Not often crisis housing will facilitate a pet to stay. - Considering the effects of COVID19 on DV presentations increasing and the influencing factors for this.
+- Local GPs are advocating for funding in the northern corridor for DV.
+GPs indicated they have had a large client base that is seeking psychological support for DV given the recent DV tragedies. - Some GCPHN commissioned providers have indicated they have seen an increase of clients with family and/or domestic violence presentations to services. - Noticeable increase in crisis calls and walk-ins specifically pertaining to women fleeing DV situations, seeking immediate support. - Lack of safe accommodation for women, children's and their pets which is often a factor influencing someone to stay in this situation. - Not often crisis housing will facilitate a pet to stay - Impact of COVID-19 on increasing DV presentations needs to be considered.

-GCPHN Community Advisory Council
+GCPHN Community Advisory Council (July 2020)

-(July 2020) provided the following feedback

-What are major health issues that relate to domestic violence that are not currently being addressed on the Gold Coast
+What are major health issues that relate to domestic violence that are not currently being addressed on the Gold Coast?

 - A lot of DV is from kids to parents, as these kids are under 18 there is no reporting due to parents not wanting to have the family engaged in child protection services.
-Kids seem to be repeating these behaviours as this is all they have ever known, and it is considered normal Early Intervention with children should be implemented when families visit their local doctor or service for help to: - avoid children adopting violent tendencies - avoid children self-harming and development of mental health issues - avoid emergency department admissions - Lack of accommodation/safe spaces for women and children. - The psychosocial support needs of those experiencing domestic and family are currently undersupported, due to limitations of GP Mental healthcare plans and similar programs, particularly for those with limited financial capacity to pay for out-of-pocket cost. - Low-income families do experience more domestic violence, and this seems to be a snowball effect from limited earnings, time poor from working for low wages creates fatigue and the feelings of no progression, leading to frustration and aggression. - More education and early intervention are necessary to avoid ED admissions. - The impacts of domestic violence on child development and the early onset of chronic disease, mental health issues and self-harming. - Data does show women are the most affected, men do require safe space also as if a man has no outlet, he can become aggressive creating a domestic violence scenario.
+Kids seem to be repeating these behaviours as this is all they have ever known, and it is considered normal.
+Early intervention with children should be implemented when families visit their local doctor or service for help to: - avoid children adopting violent tendencies, - o avoid children self-harming and development of mental health issues, - o avoid emergency department admissions. - Lack of accommodation/safe spaces for women and children. - The psychosocial support needs of those experiencing domestic and family are currently undersupported due to limitations of GP Mental healthcare plans and similar programs, particularly for those with limited financial capacity to pay for out-of-pocket cost. - Low-income families experience more domestic violence, and this seems to be a snowball effect from limited earnings, time poor from working for low wages creates fatigue and the feelings of no progression, leading to frustration and aggression. - More education and early intervention are necessary to avoid ED admissions. - The impacts of domestic violence on child development and the early onset of chronic disease, mental health issues and self-harming. - Data show women are the most affected, however men also require safe spaces.